 Each term you will have the opportunity to make an appointment with the class teacher to discuss your child's attainment, progress, the targets they are working on and any difficulties they may have.
 Meanwhile, if you have any concerns you are welcome to make an appointment with the class teacher or SENCo.
 Similarly the school may contact you to share information and concerns.

-The progress of pupils is tracked termly.
+The progress of pupils is tracked four times per year.
 One reason for this is to identify children who are not making the expected progress.
 The Assistant Head for the Key Stage meets with each class teacher to discuss all pupils and the progress they have made.
 Children who may need extra support are identified.

 If your child is part of an intervention group you will be notified and given an opportunity to discuss progress with the intervention teacher.